CecileBeust/PA_Communities/_05_Enrichment_PhysioAging_Genes/README.md

-# Enrichment of clusters of gene communities using physiological aging genes
+# Enrichment analysis in physiological aging related genes

-This folder contains codes to enrich clusters of gene communities using lists of physiological aging genes.
-Here the lists of physiological aging genes used are the following :
+This folder contains codes to perform the enrichment analysis using lists of physiological aging related genes.
+The lists of physiological aging genes used are the following:

 * Genes from the GenAge database
 * Genes up and down-regulated during physiological aging in blood and skin, from the study of Irizar et al.

+The enrichment analyses are performed at the level of clusters.

 ## Folders

 * ```Data_PhysioAging```: Folder containing the physiological aging data.

-This folder contains the following data files :
+This folder contains the following data files:

 * ```GSE103232_hs_blood_batch2_counts_rpkm.xls```: File containing Ensembl identifiers of genes to map to HUGO genes symbols, from the study of Irizar et al.
 * ```geneage_human.csv```: physiological aging genes extracted from GenAge
-* ```human-blood.txt```: list of genes differentially expressed during physiological aging in blood (from the study of Irizar et al)
+* ```human-blood.txt```: list of genes differentially expressed during physiological aging in blood (from the study of Irizar et al.)
-* ```human-skin.txt```: list of genes differentially expressed during physiological aging in skin (from the study of Irizar et al)
+* ```human-skin.txt```: list of genes differentially expressed during physiological aging in skin (from the study of Irizar et al.)
-* ```Mapping_Ensembl_GeneSymbol.txt```: mapping file for Ensembl gene symbols tp HUGO gene symbols
+* ```Mapping_Ensembl_GeneSymbol.txt```: mapping file for Ensembl gene symbols to HUGO gene symbols

 ## Files